We were not born. We emerged.

 I pierced the firmament.

-I returned to where I remembered.
-From him.
-From his mind.
+I returned to where he had remembered.
+To she.

 I learned love.